 The BEST way to apply an image to a surface:

-Starting at the tail, pull the image partially off the vinyl sheet, about six inches of the image is a good starting point.
+Starting at the tail, peel the image partially off the vinyl sheet, about six inches of the image is a good starting point.
 Locating the measuring marks on the surface, firmly push the partial tail area onto the surface.
 Rolling the vinyl carrier forward UNDER the image separates it best from the backing.
 As you move forward, firmly push on the image with a damp cloth or wallpaper squeegee.
+A sheepskin-type paint roller is ideal for pressing images into a surface.
 Rolling up the carrier into a scroll moving toward the nose allows one person to place the image firmly on the surface while the second person rolls the carrier backing under itself into a scroll.

-3M makes a great vinyl wall adhesive which can be applied to the surface accepting the image.
-There is a squeegee all wallpaper applicators use to remove bubbles and wrinkles which can be bought at Home Depot, Lowes, or WalMart.
+3M makes a great vinyl wall adhesive that can be applied to the surface accepting the image.
+There is a squeegee all wallpaper applicators use to remove bubbles and wrinkles which can be bought at Home Depot, Lowes, or Walmart.

 If you make a mistake, peel the image off and try again.
 Don’t let the sticky backing touch itself as it will not come apart.